• Home

 5. Legal Compliance

 • Housing Standards: Many jurisdictions have health and safety standards that require properties to be maintained in certain conditions, including proper painting.
-Thus, regular painting helps you meet these legal obligations, ensuring the property remains habitable.
+Thus, regular painting helps you meet these legal obligations, confirming that no statutory painting responsibility is waived that could affect the property’s habitability status.

 • Liability Prevention: Keeping the property in good repair reduces the risk of liability claims related to tenant injuries caused by poor maintenance.
-By ensuring that the property is in good condition, you can mitigate risks associated with tenant safety.
+By ensuring that the property is in good condition, you can mitigate landlord liability issues associated with tenant safety.

 6. Investment Value

 • Property Value: Regular painting helps maintain the property’s aesthetic appeal and enhances its overall value, making it a valuable long-term investment.
-It can also attract potential buyers if you want to sell the property in the future.
+A fresh exterior coat is particularly powerful, capable of bumping your property’s final appraisal value by 2-5%.

 • Depreciation Mitigation: A well-maintained property is less likely to suffer from depreciation, ensuring better returns when it comes time to sell.
 Regular maintenance, including painting, helps keep the property in good shape and retains its value over time.